RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

           - Harland, Contract Law in Australia (3rd ed), pp 67–9; Abbott v Lance (1860) 2 Legge 1283; Daulia Ltd v
           - Four Millbank Nominees Ltd [1978] Ch 231; and Veivers v Cordingley [1989] 2 Qd R 278
         - Words and Phrases Considered
-          - “we have more work to do”,
+          - "we have more work to do",
-          - “where we’re at [499] the moment”,
+          - "where we're at [499] the moment",
-          - “maybe”)
+          - "maybe")
           - Find a way
           - commencing
       - Identify the legal reasoning and the ratio of the case.